Atrix256/df_serialize/README.md

 The end of an enum definition

+**`VARIANT_BEGIN(Namespace, Name)`**

+This declares a variant named "Name" in the namespace "Namespace".
+A variant is an object that can be one of multiple types where you specify for the variant what types it can be.
+It's also possible for it to be no type, so a variant with one type in it is the same conceptually as a nullable, optional or maybe.
+A variant has a "_type" field to tell you which type it is.

+**`VARIANT_TYPE(Type, Name, Default, Description)`**

+This adds a possible type to the variant of type "Type" with the name "Name".
+The type has a default value of "Default" and a description is available in reflected data named "Description".
+The type can be either other schema defined types (they need to be defined above this schema) or they can be types defined outside the schema: structs or PODs like ints and such.

+**`VARIANT_END()`**

+This specifies the end of the variant definition.

 ## Expanding Schemas

 The header files beginning with underscores are for internal use only.
 The header files without underscores are meant